U.S. charges Russians with 2016 U.S. election tampering to boost Trump

 The Russians sought to measure the impact of their online social media operations, tracking the size of U.S. audiences reached through posts and other types of engagement, such as likes, comments and reposts, according to the indictment.

-Twitter, whose platform was also used, echoed that view, saying in a statement that “any activity of this kind is intolerable, and we all must do more to prevent it.”
+Twitter, whose platform was also used, echoed that view, saying in a statement: “Any activity of this kind is intolerable, and we all must do more to prevent it.”

 Experts said these companies would struggle to stop such activities.